Louis Martin and Marie-Azélie Guérin: Azélie-Marie Guérin

-Azélie-Marie Guérin was born in Gandelain, near Saint-Denis-sur-Sarthon, Orne, France.
+Azélie-Marie Guérin was born in Gandelain Orne, France in 1831.
 She was the second daughter of Isidore Guérin and Louise-Jeanne Macé.
 She had an older sister, Marie-Louise, who became a Visitandine nun, and a younger brother, Isidore, who was a pharmacist.
 Her maternal family was from the Madré, in the neighbouring department of Mayenne, where her grandfather, Louis Macé, was baptised on 16 March 1778.

 Zélie wanted to become a nun, but was turned away by the Sisters of Charity of Saint Vincent de Paul due to respiratory difficulties and recurrent headaches.
 She then prayed for God to give her many children and that they would be consecrated to God.
 She later decided to become a lacemaker, manufacturing Alençon lace.
 She fell in love with the watchmaker Louis Martin in 1858 and married him, only three months later, on 13 July 1858, at the Basilica of Notre-Dame in Alençon.
 Zélie's business became so successful that, in 1870, Louis sold his watchmaking business to go into partnership with her.

 Marriage and family

 Although the couple lived celibately for ten months after their wedding, they decided to consummate their marriage after a spiritual director encouraged them to do so.
-They would later have nine children, though only five daughters would survive infancy:
+They would later have nine children, though only five daughters were to survive childhood: